sandsmark/aicompo-tg17/README.md

 $ The server emits the JSON-package
 > "SAY I'm just gonna hang out here for a bit...\n"
 $ { "type": "dead" }

+Now make your own bot, and try to make it do a better job than ours :)
 ```

 **Remember:** Always end a command with `\n`